heyashy/LSE_DA_COVID_analysis/README.md

 ![deaths](https://github.com/heyashy/LSE_DA_COVID_analysis/blob/main/images/deaths_over_time_global.png?raw=true)

 From our global death data we can see two main spikes in deaths during our data set that plateau for a short period between each spike.
-It can be assumed that governement intervention and policy casued the spikes to plateau.
+It can be assumed that government intervention and policy caused the spikes to plateau.
 We should look into this further.

 ---
 ## Assignment activity 5: Analyse the Twitter data
 Our tweet data shows us some very clear patterns in the data.
 We can see that the most common words in the data are:
 ![tweet-wrod](https://github.com/heyashy/LSE_DA_COVID_analysis/blob/main/images/words.png?raw=true)
 We can see that none of the words are anything negative like "hoax", "lie", "false" or "don't".
-This could imply taht disinformation is not being used to spread on a large scale on the platform.
+This could imply that disinformation is not being used to spread on a large scale on the platform.
 We would, however, need to examine this further.

-Intersting words are "Greece", "Athens", "Amp", "China" and "May".
-We should look into this fruther.
+Interesting words are "Greece", "Athens", "Amp", "China" and "May".
+We should look into this further.

 The top trending hash (filtered for above 100 tweets) are: